barryclark/jekyll-now/_posts/2017-10-22-logistic-regression.md

 ---
 layout: post
-title: Logistic Regression using numpy
+title: LOGISTIC REGRESSION USING NUMPY
 comments: true
 ---

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-## LOGISTIC REGRESSION USING NUMPY

  **Logistic regression** is a statistical method for analyzing a dataset in which there are one or more independent variables that determine an outcome.
 Machine learning borrows this technique from the field of statistics for solving classification problems.